kpitt/gopass/docs/features.md

 With gopass you can create templates which are searched when executing `gopass edit` on a new secret.
 If the folder, or any parent folder, contains a file called `.pass-template` it's parsed as a Go template, executed with the name of the new secret and an auto-generated password and loaded into your `$EDITOR`.

 This makes it easy to use templates for certain kind of secrets such as database passwords.

-### Safecontent

-Gopass can limit display of certain *unsafe* fields in secrets.
-By default no fields are obstructed, but if the `safecontent` config option is set to `true` the `Password` field is obstructed.